-- The learning log or work journal (kept within the Wittenborg e-learning environment of this module) - A written work evaluation report (5,000 words) describing the organisation and evaluating the work undertaken - An oral assessment, which may take the form of an oral presentation, or an interview (to be chosen after discussion with the Work Preparation Tutor) - Learning log pass/fail - Written paper/report 80% - Oral assessment (Presentation or Interview) 20%
+- Learning log or work journal (kept within the Wittenborg e-learning environment of this module) - Written work evaluation report (7,500 +-10% words) describing the organisation and evaluating the work undertaken - Oral assessment, which may take the form of an oral presentation, or an interview (to be chosen after discussion with the Work Preparation Tutor) - Learning log pass/fail - Written paper/report 80% - Oral assessment (Presentation or Interview) 20%

-The assessment and marking of the Work Journal, the Evaluation Report and Presentation is explained in detail in the Work Placement Handbook and totals up to 15 ECs.
+The assessment and marking of the Work Journal, the Evaluation report and Presentation is explained in detail in the Work placement handbook and totals up to 15 (ECs) study points.

-The assessors will be the Graduation and Examination Board.
+The assessors will be the Graduation & Examination Board.

-FINAL YEAR - GRADUATION DISSERTATION/FINAL PROJECT
+FINAL YEAR - GRADUATION ASSIGNMENT/FINAL PROJECT